Travel n Tour

 *Pork and potato soup

 The best way to describe pork and potato soup is “comfort food.”
-Pork and potato soups have become very popular throughout Korea due to the country’s harsh weather conditions.
-The soup often includes meat such as beef, mutton, duck, goose, etc., and vegetables like carrot, celery root, turnip, mushrooms, bamboo Pork and potato soup are generally thickened using cornstarch or tapioca starch.
+Pork and potato soups have become very popular throughout Korea due to the harsh weather conditions.
+The soup often includes meat such as beef, mutton, duck, goose, etc., and vegetables like carrot, celery root, turnip, mushrooms, and bamboo Pork and potato soup are generally thickened using cornstarch or tapioca starch.
 Toppings may include groundnuts, grated cheese, minced shallots, diced tomatoes, chili peppers, and other seasonings.
-This comfort food has become one of my favorite meals when I’m feeling under the weather.
+This comfort food has become one of my favorite meals when I’m under the weather.

 Bottom line